Angera-Silas/Java_Projects/README.md

+# Object Oriented Programming With Java
+## Introduction
+OOP Is the art of organising and conceptulizing programs as a set of reality objects.

+### Object
+Any thing that has got state and behavior
+#### State
+describes what an object is
+#### Behavior
+decribes what an object does

+##### In  programming language we can say that State Are Variables and Behavior are methods
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.